racksync/metrics-monitoring/README.md

 ## [RACKSYNC CO., LTD.](https://racksync.com)

-We helps our customers to create life easier across the border of entire technology stack with household and business solutions.
-We modernize life with Information Technology, Optimize and collect data to make everything possible, secure & trusty
+We help our customers make their lives easier across the entire technology stack with household and business solutions.
+We modernize life with information technology, optimize and collect data to make everything possible, secure, and trustworthy.
 \
 \
 RACKSYNC COMPANY LIMITED \